-I have worked in a startup for the last 9 months and recently company policies are changing.
+I have worked in a startup for the last 9 months, and recently, company policies are changing.
+The newest changes are:

-In my offer letter, it is stated that my notice period is 1 month, but now HR is enforcing 2 month notice period.
-I have received a new job offer letter and am currently serving my 1 month notice.
-If I do not serve second month, I will be liable to pay 1 month salary, which I do not want to pay.
+In my offer letter, it is stated that my notice period is 1 month, but now HR is enforcing a 2-month notice period.
+I have received a new job offer letter and am currently serving my 1-month notice.
+If I do not serve the second month, I will be liable to pay 1 month's salary, which I do not want to pay.

 I have not signed any contract after my original agreement stating I agreed to work under those policies.